Taking notes is quite frustrating.

 In addition, this method can be used for BOTH technical and non-technical subjects.

-What does Cornell Notes give you?
+What do Cornell Notes give you?
 I condensed them into an acronym, CARS:

 - Condensed: Similar to Flow-Based note taking, you’re taking incredibly condensed, and selective notes instead of passively recording them.